CSS Selector in Selenium

 • tag = the HTML tag of the element being accessed

-• . = the dot sign.
-This should always be present when using a CSS Selector with class
+• . = the dot sign, which must always be present when using a CSS Selector with class

 • class = the class of the element being accessed

-Step 1) Go to the demo page http://demo.guru99.com/test/facebook.html and use Firebug to inspect the “Email or Phone” text box.
-Notice that its HTML tag is “input” and its class is “inputtext.”
+Step 1) Open the demo page https://demo.guru99.com/test/facebook.html and inspect the “Email or Phone” text box.
+Note that the HTML tag is “input” and its class is “inputtext“.

 Step 2) In Selenium IDE, enter “css=input.inputtext” in the Target box and click Find.
-Selenium IDE should be able to recognize the Email or Phone text box.
+Selenium IDE recognizes the Email or Phone text box.

-Take note that when multiple elements have the same HTML tag and name, only the first element in source code will be recognized.
-Using Firebug, inspect the Password text box in Facebook and notice that it has the same name as the Email or Phone text box.
+Take note that when multiple elements share the same HTML tag and class, only the first matching element in the source code is recognized.
+Inspect the Password text box on the same page and notice that it shares the same class as the Email or Phone text box.

-The reason why only the Email or Phone text box was highlighted in the previous illustration is that it comes first in Facebook’s page source.
+Only the Email or Phone text box was highlighted in the previous illustration because it appears first in the page source.

-This strategy uses the HTML tag and a specific attribute of the element to be accessed.
+This strategy combines an HTML tag with a specific attribute belonging to the element you want to access.

 Syntax